swh2015/basic-web-crawler/README.md

 # basic-web-crawler
- A web crawler using Python main library
+ A web crawler using Python standard library.